 We became a Crichton Institute partner in March 2013.
 A major new collaborative venture for the south-west of Scotland, it brings together the Crichton Campus academic institutions and wider partners in the business, local government, health and voluntary sectors.

-Roger Davis, Head of Social Work Scotland at The OU, is pictured right, speaking at a Mental Health and Social Support Seminar which he chaired on campus in April 2016.
+Roger Davis, Head of Social Work Scotland at The OU, is pictured, speaking at a Mental Health and Social Support Seminar which he chaired on campus in April 2016.

 The Open University runs a collaborative scheme with the University of Dundee where OU students can study courses on Scottish history with Dundee via distance learning, Medieval and Early Modern Scotland: 1100-1707, and count the credit they gain towards their OU qualification.
 From October 2019 we will additionally be offering Modern Scottish History 1707-1997 via this study path.